Wales produces some of the best drinking water in the world. But if your preference is for something a little stronger we also have something for you.

 Wales may not be the first place you think of to buy wine, but we are increasingly recognised as successful producers, with Welsh wine winning international awards.

-Celtic Country Wines produce fruit wines and Welsh liqueurs.
+Celtic Country Wines produce fruit wines, including their sparkling Elderflower wine and a range of Welsh liqueurs.

 Beer and cider

 The first canned beer was produced in Wales.
 It was invented at the Felinfoel Brewery, Llanelli, in 1933, with the first cans on sale in 1935.
 Today Felinfoel Brewery exports a range of beers to Tokyo.
 The Purple Moose Brewery in Porthmadog, produces ale which is popular locally in pubs and restaurants in North Wales as well as being exported to Finland, China and Hong Kong.